-Panel or International Panel of umpires.
-Third Umpire Jurisdiction Umpire Reviews only Umpire Reviews and Player Reviews Replays that can be used The third umpire shall only have access to replays of any camera images.
+Third Umpire (non-DRS) Minimum Requirement Cameras Specification detailed in paragraph 1.1.1 Third Umpire Appointment Appointed by ICC.
+Third Umpire Jurisdiction Umpire Reviews only Replays that can be used The third umpire shall only have access to replays of any camera images.
 Other technology which may be in use by the broadcaster for broadcast purposes (for example, ball-tracking technology, sound-based edge detection technology, and heat-based edge detection technology) shall not be used during Umpire Reviews.
-Any replay, stump microphone audio or technology detailed in paragraph 3.8.1 below.
 ICC Technical Officer Not required.
-The ICC shall appoint an independent technology expert (ICC Technical Officer) to be present at every series in which the DRS is used to assist the third umpire and to protect the integrity of the DRS process.

-1.1.5 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review) and 3 (Player Review) below.
+1.1.5 The host shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology so as to be in the best position to facilitate the referral and/or consultation processes referred to below.